BombShellReaper/Dragonwilds-Linux-Server/README.md

 sudo ufw allow 7777/udp comment "Dragonwilds Game Port"

+> [!TIP]
-> **Tip:** For added security, restrict this to a specific IP address or range instead of allowing all.
+> For added security, restrict this to a specific IP address or range instead of allowing all.

+> [!NOTE]
-> **Note:** If you run additional server instances on the same machine, each needs its own port (7778, 7779, etc.).
+> If you run additional server instances on the same machine, each needs its own port (7778, 7779, etc.).

 **Allow SSH Connections Through UFW** (Optional)

 sudo ufw allow from any to any port 22 comment "SSH"

+> [!TIP]
-> **Tip:** For added security, change "any" to a specific IP address or range.
+> For added security, change "any" to a specific IP address or range.

 Set the default rule to deny incoming traffic (Optional)